-After earlier model’s battery fires, Samsung says Galaxy Note 8 pre-orders highest among series
+After earlier model’s battery fires, Samsung says Galaxy Note 8 pre-orders are the series’ highest

 Pre-orders for Note 8 handsets reached 6,50,000 over five days from 40 countries, making the initial response “very encouraging,” DJ Koh, president of Samsung Electronics’ mobile communications business, said at a media event.

 The Galaxy Note 8 can survive at a depth of up to 1.5 metres for 30 minutes.
-The phone will have three storage variants - 64 GB (available only in the US), 28 GB and 256 GB.
+The phone will have three storage variants – 64 GB (available only in the US), 28 GB and 256 GB.
 The phone can accept MicroSD cards of up to 256 GB.
-The Note 8 has a 6.3-inch wide infinity display.
-The Samsung Note 8 has two 12-megapixel cameras.
+The Note 8 has a 6.3-inch wide infinity display and two 12-megapixel cameras.

 The Apple launch